ValeevGroup/tiledarray/INSTALL.md

   - An implementation of Message Passing Interface version 2 or 3, with suppport for `MPI_THREAD_MULTIPLE`.
   - BLAS and LAPACK libraries (only BLAS is used by TiledArray, but without LAPACK MADNESS will not compile)
-  - (optional) [Elemental](http://libelemental.org/), a distributed-memory linear algebra library
+  - (optional) [Elemental](http://libelemental.org/), a distributed-memory linear algebra library (tag de7b5bea1abf5f626b91582f742cf99e2e551bff)
   - (optional, strongly recommended on x86 platforms) Intel Thread Building Blocks (TBB), available in a [commercial](software.intel.com/tbb‎) or an [open-source](https://www.threadingbuildingblocks.org/) form

 Optional prerequisites:
 - CUDA compiler and runtime -- for execution on CUDA-enabled accelerators.
 CUDA 9 and 10 have been tested.
 Support for CUDA also requires the following additional prerequisites, both of which will be built and installed automatically if missing:
-  - [cuTT](github.com/ValeevGroup/cutt) -- CUDA transpose library; note that our fork of the [original cuTT repo](github.com/ap-hynninen/cutt) is required to provide thread-safety.
+  - [cuTT](github.com/ValeevGroup/cutt) -- CUDA transpose library; note that our fork of the [original cuTT repo](github.com/ap-hynninen/cutt) is required to provide thread-safety (tag 02152734bc534b74e2d0160d12bb73111bb6ffb4).
-  - [Umpire](github.com/LLNL/Umpire) -- portable memory manager for heterogeneous platforms.
+  - [Umpire](github.com/LLNL/Umpire) -- portable memory manager for heterogeneous platforms (tag f04abd1dd038c84262915a493d8f78576bb80fd0).
-- Doxygen -- for building documentation
+- Doxygen -- for building documentation (version 1.8.12 or later).

 Most of the dependencies (except for MADNESS) can be installed with a package manager, such as Homebrew on OS X or apt-get on Debian Linux distributions;